-The IRS has delivered Economic Impact Payments to 80 millions so far.
+As of June 3, the IRS has delivered Economic Impact Payments totaling $267 billion to 159 million Americans so far.
 Recently, the IRS launched a 'Get My Payment' landing page for Americans to track the status of their Economic Impact Payment.
 If you are still waiting on your payment, please use this site as a resource.

 Small Business Financial Assistance: